 The PowerXND-II family is a major upgrade of the PowerXND 2000™ filter introduced in 2016.
 The PowerXND-II family features a seamless range of 1 to 11 stops of light reduction capability with the PowerXND-II 2000, a 5-11 stop variable ND filter and a new addition, the PowerXND-II 128, a 1-7 stop ND filter.

-“In 2016 we launched the PowerXND™ 2000, the world’s first variable ND filter with up to 11 stops,” said Jinfu Chen, founder and CEO of Aurora Aperture Inc. “Little did we know that our first inroad into the photographic filter business would be met by such great enthusiasm from our users.
+“In 2016 we launched the PowerXND™ 2000, the world’s first variable ND filter with up to 11 stops,” said Jinfu Chen, founder, and CEO of Aurora Aperture Inc. “Little did we know that our first inroad into the photographic filter business would be met by such great enthusiasm from our users.
 The new Mark II version incorporates many core technology advancements made since 2016, such as the improved nano-coatings from the PowerND family, the hard stop and direct reading scale from the PowerGXND family. ”

-Designed in California, the Aurora Aperture PowerXND-II retains a slim filter frame profile from previous generation to minimize vignetting on wide angle lenses.
+Designed in California, the Aurora Aperture PowerXND-II retains a slim filter frame profile from the previous generation to minimize vignetting on wide angle lenses.
 With an overall filter profile of 6.0mm, the Aurora PowerXND-II is still one of the thinnest among commercially available variable ND filters*.

 Main features of the new PowerXND-II include: